 That’s why, if you wait a long time to go to the ER for a wound, you will probably get a butterfly bandage instead of stitches.

 Some doctors will do stitches long after the wound occurred but may need to insert a drain.
 Or, they might do something called “debriding,” in which they remove tissue from the sides of the wound to make it fresher for stitching.

 Neither of these is enjoyable experiences, so it’s better to get the wound treated properly from the get-go.

-Use butterfly bandages for small, straight wounds.
-For more serious wounds, use a butterfly bandage to hold the wound together on the way to getting professional medical care.
+Use butterfly bandages for minor, straight wounds.
+For more severe wounds, use a butterfly bandage to hold the wound together on the way to getting professional medical care.

 So, what’s the difference?